 - Crucified Hero Shot: "Oh!
 You have revived!"

-- Everything Is Trying to Kill You - Since the protagonist's heart meter is technically his emotions, he can be "injured" by insults, or even watching a chef kill a chicken.
+- Everything Is Trying to Kill You: Since the protagonist's heart meter is technically his emotions, he can be "injured" by insults, or even watching a chef kill a chicken.
+Some of these things are required to progress.

-- Fast-Forward Mechanic - Sleeping automatically puts the protaganist at 8:00 in the morning the next day until he gets his alarm clock fixed to awaken himself at some other time.
+- Sleeping automatically puts the protagonist at 8:00 in the morning the next day until he gets his alarm clock fixed so that he can awaken himself at some other time.

 - Reading comics also fast forwards time.